conal/quotes/quotes.md

 "Worrying is using your imagination to create something you don’t want." - Esther Hicks

 "...Simplifications have had a much greater long-range scientific impact than individual feats of ingenuity.
 The opportunity for simplification is very encouraging, because in all examples that come to mind the simple and elegant systems tend to be easier and faster to design and get right, more efficient in execution, and much more reliable than the more contrived contraptions that have to be debugged into some degree of acceptability....Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated." - [Edsger Dijkstra](http://books.google.com/books?id=9P5uwNpP1JAC&pg=PA62&dq=%22Simplifications+have+had+a+much+greater+long-range+scientific+impact+than+individual+feats+of+ingenuity.+The+opportunity+for+simplification+is+very+encouraging,+because+in+all+examples+that+come+to+mind+the+simple+and+elegant+systems+tend+to+be+easier+and+faster+to+design+and+get+right,+more+efficient+in+execution,+and+much+more+reliable+than+the+more+contrived+contraptions+that+have+to+be+debugged+into+some+degree+of+acceptability.%22+%22Simplicity+and+elegance+are+unpopular+because+they+require+hard+work+and+discipline+to+achieve+and+education+to+be+appreciated%22)

+"Of all tyrannies, a tyranny exercised for the good of its victims may be the most oppressive.
+It may be better to live under robber barons than under omnipotent moral busybodies.
+The robber baron's cruelty may sometimes sleep, his cupidity may at some point be satiated; but those who torment us for our own good will torment us without end, for they do so with the approval of their consciences." - C.S.
+Lewis

+"Compassion is not a relationship between the healer and the wounded.
+It's a relationship between equals.
+Only when we know our own darkness well can we be present with the darkness of others.
+Compassion becomes real when we recognize our shared humanity." ~Pema Chödrön (*The Places That Scare You: A Guide to Fearlessness in Difficult Times*)

+"Physics is like sex: sure, it may give some practical results, but that's not why we do it." - Richard P. Feynman

+"Reality is that which, when you stop believing in it, doesn't go away." - Philip K. Dick

+"In the sky, there is no distinction of east and west; people create distinctions out of their own minds and then believe them to be true." - Buddha

+"The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise." - Edsger Dijkstra

+"If you don't stick to your values when they're being tested, they aren't values.
+They're hobbies."  - Jon Stewart

+"We think we understand the rules when we become adults but what we really experience is a narrowing of the imagination." - David Lynch

+"We must do away with the absolutely specious notion that everybody has to earn a living.
+It is a fact today that one in ten thousand of us can make a technological breakthrough capable of supporting all the rest.
+The youth of today are absolutely right in recognizing this nonsense of earning a living.
+We keep inventing jobs because of this false idea that everybody has to be employed at some kind of drudgery because, according to Malthusian-Darwinian theory, he must justify his right to exist.
+So we have inspectors of inspectors and people making instruments for inspectors to inspect inspectors.
+The true business of people should be to go back to school and think about whatever it was they were thinking about before somebody came along and told them they had to earn a living." - Buckminster Fuller

+"Don't ask what the world needs.
+Ask what makes you come alive, and go do it.
+Because what the world needs is people who have come alive." - Howard Thurman

+"If I had asked people what they wanted, they would have said faster horses." - Henry Ford

+"It has long been my personal view that the separation of practical and theoretical work is artificial and injurious.
+Much of the practical work done in computing, both in software and in hardware design, is unsound and clumsy because the people who do it have not any clear understanding of the fundamental design principles of their work.
+Most of the abstract mathematical and theoretical work is sterile because it has no point of contact with real computing.
+One of the central aims of the Programming Research Group as a teaching and research group has been to set up an atmosphere in which this separation cannot happen." - Christopher Strachey ([citation](http://www.cs.ox.ac.uk/activities/concurrency/courses/stracheys.html))